 Work With What You Have

 You may have already done one or more of these things with your house.
 If so, it is not the end of the world.
 They can all be changed to make your house more marketable, and there are cases where buyers are looking for these things.
 The best way to decide on what changes to make to your home before trying to sell is to talk to a real estate agent.

 An agent can look over your house and tell you if there are any major issues, and can help advise you on the best course of action to ready your home for sale.
 Remember most buyers today want to be handed the keys and just move in without having to think about making a bunch of modifications.
 Turn-key is what sells in Real Estate these days.
 Remember sometimes it is your flexibility that will make all the difference in a home sale.

 Additional Resources of Money Losing Home Improvement Projects

 - Six money losing home improvements not worth doing via Bankrate.

 - Terrible home improvements for the money via Forbes.

 Use these additional resources to make sound business decisions when investing money into your home.
-Make sure you are not going to be taking on a home improvement projects that could be lowering the value of your home.
+Make sure you are not going to be taking on a home improvement project that could be lowering the value of your home.

-About the author: The above Real Estate information on five home improvement projects that could lower a homes value was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information on home improvement projects that could lower a homes value was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
 Bill has helped people move in and out of many Metrowest towns for the last 27+ Years.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!